 3. A willingness to do what it takes.
 If you ask just about anyone if they want to become rich, they’ll say yes.
 However, to be successful and become rich as a day trader, you have to be willing to do what is necessary.
 So…what is necessary?

-First and foremost, you have to dedicate yourself to learning all about day trading.
-I don’t just mean doing a little googling then opening a brokerage account.
+First and foremost, you have to dedicate yourself to learning as much as possible about day trading.
+I don’t just mean doing a little Googling then opening a brokerage account.
 You need to really dig deep.
-This is what I help members of the Tim Sykes Million Challenge team do: learn how to take basic knowledge of the market to an actionable approach.
+This is what I help members of the Tim Sykes Million Challenge team do: learn how to convert basic knowledge of the market into an actionable approach.

 4. A steady approach.
 It doesn’t need to take years and years to get rich.
 But ironically, part of what it takes to be a day trader is approaching trading as a long term project.
 If you try to make trades as part of a get rich quick scheme, chances are, you will fail.